iamalirezaebi/Database/README.md

+In this project, I aimed to develop a simple yet effective book management application utilizing the "Shahre Ketab" database.
+This project incorporates the use of Jupyter Notebook for data exploration and manipulation, alongside a graphical user interface (GUI) built with Tkinter.
+The application includes several functions to handle various tasks efficiently, such as searching for books by their titles and inserting new books into the database.

+The main components of the project include:

+Database Connection: Establishing a connection to the "Shahre Ketab" SQL Server database using pyodbc to facilitate data retrieval and insertion.
+Search Functionality: Implementing a search feature that allows users to query the database for books based on their titles.
+The results are displayed in a listbox within the Tkinter interface.
+Insertion Functionality: Providing a form within the GUI for users to input new book details, including title, authors, ISBN, publisher, price, subject, and edition.
+The form data is then inserted into the database.
+By integrating these elements, the application serves as a comprehensive tool for managing a collection of books, providing an intuitive interface for users to interact with the database.

 Book Management Application
 This is a simple Book Management Application developed using Python's Tkinter library for the GUI and pyodbc for connecting to a SQL Server database.
 The application allows users to search for books by name and insert new books into the database.